ukb-dt/zoom/index.md

 ### 1. **Are we modeling this for a specific context?**

 **Yes.** Ukubona builds kidney disease simulations for clinical decision-making (organ donor screening, 20-year risk modeling).
 The energy angle is *instrumental*: as AI hyperscalers sign multi-billion-dollar power deals (30+ GW by Oct 2025), electricity gets expensive, threatening research accessibility.
-Your job is to track and optimize energy *within* the simulation pipeline.
+Our job is to track and optimize energy *within* the simulation pipeline.

 **Context tie-in:** OpenAI's 30 GW commitment ≈ 2% of U.S. grid.
 This drives up costs for households ($10–20/month) and research.
 Ukubona stays viable by keeping per-prediction cost under $0.01.